top of page

 • Pinch of paprika

-1. Place a saucepan over medium heat with one inch of water until simmering.
-Once simmering, reduce to low heat to maintain a simmer.
+1. Place a saucepan over medium heat with about an inch to inch and a half of water until simmering.
+Once simmering, reduce to low heat to maintain simmer.
 Do not boil.

-2. Vigorously whisk your egg yolks, sugar and lemon juice in a stainless steel bowl until lighter in color and the volume has increased by half.
+2. Vigorously whisk your egg yolks, sugar and lemon juice in a large stainless steel or glass bowl until lighter in color and the volume has increased by half.
 About 3 minutes.

-3. Move your stainless steel bowl to on top of the saucepan and continue whisking vigorously for 3-5 minutes.
-You'll whisk until the mixture has thickened to a custard like consistency, thick enough to form a ribbon when you pull the whisk up or thick enough to heavily coat the back of a spoon.
-Be sure to whisk consistently to avoid your mixture from scrambling; if the texture begins to break (your yolks are starting to scramble), remove it from heat and continue whisking to withhold the consistency.
+3. Move your bowl to on top of the saucepan and continue whisking vigorously for 3-5 minutes.
+You'll whisk until the mixture has thickened to a custard like consistency, thick enough to coat the back of a spoon.
+Be sure to whisk consistently to avoid your mixture from scrambling; if the texture begins to break (your yolks are starting to scramble), remove it from heat and continue whisking to withhold the consistency, then move back to heat after a minute or so and continue whisking.

 4. Once thick, add in your tablespoons of butter, 2-3 at a time until melting into the mixture.
 You'll do this until all the butter has been added and melted, while continuing to whisk.
-You can do this over the heat, but move it off the heat and whisk spontaneously a few times to avoid it from getting too hot.
+You can do this over the heat, but move it off the heat and whisk spontaneously a few times to avoid it from getting too hot and texture breaking.
+Your hollandaise should form ribbons with the whisk when done.

 5. Once all of your butter has melted into the mixture, remove from heat and add in your pinch of kosher salt and paprika and whisk to combine.
-If it's too thick, you may add a teaspoon or two of water.
+If it's too thick, you may add a teaspoon or two of water and stir.
 Cover with foil and set on a hot pad to keep warm while you prepare your scallops.

-*It can sit out at room temperature for 1 to 1 1/2 hours and you may keep leftovers in your fridge for 1-2 days.
+*It can sit out at room temperature for up to 1 hour, and you may keep leftovers in the fridge for 1-2 days.
 You'll reheat it with the same method you used to cook it, do not microwave or put in direct contact with heat or it will break the texture.

 1. Put your scallops on a paper towel with another on top and press down to absorb all liquid.
-As mentioned in my notes above, if you are using "wet scallops," you may want to leave them out longer (around 30 minutes) after thawing to allow as much moisture as possible to escape to ensure you get a sear and don't steam them.
-Once your scallops are dry as can be from padding with paper towels as much as needed, put them on a plate once again lined with new paper towels and season lightly on both sides with a pinch of kosher salt and pepper. *Do not season too far in advance before cooking or your scallops could end up absorbing all the salt quickly and therefore tasting extremely salty.
+As mentioned in my notes below, if you are using "wet scallops," you may want to leave them out longer (around 30 minutes) after thawing to allow as much moisture as possible to escape to ensure you get a sear and don't steam them.
+Once your scallops are dry as can be from padding with paper towels as much as needed, put them on a plate and season lightly on both sides with a pinch of kosher salt and pepper immediately before cooking. *Do not season too far in advance before cooking or your scallops will likely absorb all the salt and therefore make them taste extremely salty.

 2. Do this step once your scallops are ready for the pan!**

-Heat a cast iron or stainless steel pan over medium-high to high heat with two tablespoons of vegetable oil.
-Wearing a hot pad on your hand, lift the handle and give the oil a dance around the pan to coat it lightly and evenly.
+Heat a stainless steel pan over medium to medium-high heat and add about a tablespoon of oil and give a dance around the pan to coat it lightly and evenly.
 You want your oil shimmering but not smoking; smoking oil will burn your scallops.

 3. Using a tong, place your scallops in the pan, giving enough space (an inch or so) in between each to allow steam to escape; you may need to cook in batches.
 Your pan should make a loud sizzling sound when the scallops come in contact with the heat, ensuring the pan is plenty hot enough to form a sear.